sinch/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 We officially support iOS _10.0_ as iOS _Deployment Target_.
 You can try older versions but there are no guarantees it will work as expected.

-## Note on Sinch.framework File Size vs. Linked Size
+## Note on Sinch.xcframework File Size vs. Linked Size

-The _Sinch.framework_ file includes a FAT-binary containing the architectures _armv7_, _arm64_, _x86_64_.
-When linking an application target against the _Sinch.framework_ targeting an iOS device, it will add a approximately 9.5MB for _arm64_ and approximately 8MB for _armv7_.
+The _Sinch.xcframework_ file includes a FAT-binary containing the architectures _armv7_, _arm64_, _x86_64_.
+When linking an application target against the _Sinch.xcframework_ targeting an iOS device, it will add a approximately 9.5MB for _arm64_ and approximately 8MB for _armv7_.

 **Example**: Assuming linking _armv7_ and _arm64_ into the final application, it would add approximately 17.5MB to the application.